HewlettPackard/oneview-golang/README.md

 go get -u golang.org/x/lint/golint
 ```

-These Tests are being ran through make files to save the compile time.
+These Tests are using make files to save the compile time.

-Below commands should help you to run them.
+Below are the commands to run the tests.

 ```bash
 $ sudo make vet